 Halar CPC is a stranded copper wire with two highly protective layers of insulation.
-The outer layer is made of high molecular weight polyethylene (HMWPE) and is thicker than traditional wire insulation (110 mm versus 30-45 mm).
+The outer layer is made of high molecular weight polyethylene (HMWPE) and is thicker than traditional wire insulation (65 mils versus 30-45 mils).
 An additional ethylene chlorotrifluoroethylene (ECTFE) lining sits between the copper wire and the HMWPE insulation.

 This double layer of insulation makes Halar a popular choice for engineers seeking the best-performing CPC cable.
 In addition to the characteristics above, Halar CPC also offers:

 You’ll find Halar CPC in some of the most corrosive and challenging industrial environments.
 Here are some of the more common applications for Halar CPC:

 Bridges.
 Buried or submerged bridge structures, particularly those exposed to salt from de-icing, are highly vulnerable to corrosion.
 Halar is very resistant to chloride ions found in salt.

 Marine buildings.
 Seawater is much more corrosive than fresh water.
 As a result, Halar cable is commonly used in oil rigs, offshore wind farms, and other marine construction projects.

 Petroleum infrastructure.
 Standing water and harsh chemicals are prevalent in oil fields, pipelines, and refineries.
 Cathodic protection systems operating in these environments utilize the most robust materials — including Halar CPC.

 Water towers and storage tanks.
 Most corrosion occurs inside tanks, and Halar CPC is submersible rated.